Buffett says Berkshire can handle $400 billion mega-catastrophe

 Warren Buffett says: Bring it on.

-In his annual letter to shareholders of Berkshire Hathaway Inc, Buffett said “no company comes close” to his conglomerate in its ability to financially withstand even a mega-catastrophe that causes $400 billion of insurance losses.
+In his annual letter to shareholders of Berkshire Hathaway Inc (BRKa.N), Buffett said “no company comes close” to his conglomerate in its ability to financially withstand even a mega-catastrophe that causes $400 billion (£286 billion) of insurance losses.

 Buffett said the odds of such a catastrophe in any year is just 2 percent, but that Berkshire would lose only about $12 billion, a sum more than offset by annual profits from its non-insurance businesses.